oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 It's important to note that these operations only apply to the `Adds` in the profile itself - and nothing upstream of the profile is affected.
 Nor is anything else in the original profile lost or altered.
 In the example above, the section, `## Control Implementation Guidance` was added by editing the generated control - and after `profile-assemble` it ended up as new guidance in the assembled profile.

-As in the other commands, `profile-generate` allows specification of a yaml header, and support of the `--overwrite-header-values` flag.
-Also, during assembly with `profile-assemble` the `--set-parameters` flag will set parameter values in the profile for the control based on the header in the control markdown file.
+As in the other commands, `profile-generate` allows specification of a yaml header with `--yaml`, and support of the `--overwrite-header-values` flag.
+Also, during assembly with `profile-assemble` the `--set-parameters` flag will set parameters in the profile for the control based on the header in the control markdown file.

 ## Use of Sections in `profile-generate` and `profile-assemble`

 The addition of guidance sections in the `profile` tools requires special handling because the corresponding parts have both a name and a title, where the name is a short form used as an id in the json schema, while the title is the readable form intended for final presentation.
 An example is `ImplGuidance` vs. `Implementation Guidance`.
 The trestle authoring tools strive to make the markdown as readable as possible, therefore the headings for sections use the title - which means somehow there is a need for a mapping from the short name to the long title for each section.
-This mapping is provide in several ways:  During `profile-generate` you may provide a `--sections "ImplGuidance:Implementation Guidance,ExpEvidence:Expected Evidence"` option that would provide title values for `ImplGuidance` and `ExpEvidence`.
+This mapping is provided in several ways:  During `profile-generate` you may provide a `--sections "ImplGuidance:Implementation Guidance,ExpEvidence:Expected Evidence"` option that would provide title values for `ImplGuidance` and `ExpEvidence`.
 This dictionary mapping is then inserted into the yaml header of each control's markdown.
 You may also add this mapping directly to a yaml file that is passed in during `profile-generate`, which is preferable if the list of sections is long.
 The sections should be entered in the yaml header in a section titled, `x-trestle-sections`.

 There is also a `--required-sections` option during both `profile-generate` and `profile-assemble`.
 This option expects a list of sections as *comma-separated short names*, e.g. `--required-sections "ImplGuidance,ExpEvidence"`.
 During `profile-generate` any required sections will have in the markdown a prompt created for guidance prose to be entered.
 And during `profile-assemble` if required sections are specified, those sections must have prose filled in or it will fail with error.